JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Experiments

-\textbf{Implementation Details.} We initialized camera poses and sparse Gaussian points using only scene images and camera intrinsics.
-During 3D Gaussian reconstruction, we alternately optimized 3D Gaussians and camera poses.
-Global pose optimization was performed every 100 Gaussian iterations, limited to the first 15,000 iterations.
+We initialized camera poses and sparse Gaussian points using only scene images and camera intrinsics.
+During 3D Gaussian reconstruction, we alternately optimized 3D Gaussian points and camera poses.
+Global pose optimization was performed every 100 iterations, limited to the first 15,000 iterations.
 This restricted optimization strategy prevents error accumulation, as pose estimation errors could degrade reconstruction quality, which might further corrupt pose estimation accuracy.
 Thus, optimizing poses only during the initial quarter of training iterations is empirically justified.
 All experiments were conducted on a single RTX 3090 GPU.
 Unless otherwise stated, our experiments follow the same 3DGS parameter settings.